yocontra/holla/README.md

 // A service is a function that gets called every time a client calls it
 // The format is function (send, socket, args...)
-// args can be any JSON-friendly data sent from the client vein.add('someService', function (send, socket, name, num) {
+// args can be any JSON-friendly data sent from the client
+// You can pass any JSON-friendly objects as arguments to the send
+// and they will be applied to the callback on the client. vein.add('someService', function (send, socket, name, num) {
   send("Hey there " + name + " I got your number " + num);
 });

-// You can manage sessions from the server using send.session
+// The server can assign a session to the client via send.session.
+// Any services called will have access to the session value via socket.session
+// This session will persist between page loads/connects based on your settings
-// If a socket has a session attached already it can be accessed via socket.session vein.add('login', function (send, socket, username, password) {
+// send.session is a simple way to set a tracking cookie not a session store vein.add('login', function (send, socket, username, password) {
   if (username === 'username' && password === 'pass123') {
     send.session('success! (some unique key)');
-    send(); // Call the login callback
+    send(); // Call the login callback with no error
   } else {
     send('Invalid username or password');
   }